Zhaoyilunnn/academic-kickstart/content/home/experience.md

   * Optimizing the acoustic model in speech recognition
   * Developing the dynamic captioning function
-  * Developing the test normalization tool
+  * Developing the text normalization tool
   """

 [[experience]]